Meteor-Community-Packages/meteor-simple-schema/README.md

 });
 ```

-You should call this method on both the client and the server to make sure that your messages are consistent.
+You should call this method on both the client and the server to make sure
-If you are interested in supporting multiple languages, you should be able to rerun this method
-to change the messages at any time, for example, in an autorun function based on a language value stored in session
-that loads the message object from static json files.
+that your messages are consistent.
+You can call this method multiple times,
+for example to change languages on the fly, and the messages on screen will
+reactively change.
+If your message contains a `[label]` placeholder, the
+label name reactively updates when changed, too.

 ## Dates